top of page

 Anyone who has the following contraindications should brow tinting:

-• PREGNANT, NURSING, OR TRYING TO BECOME PREGNANT FOR HYBRID TINT - REGULAR BROW TINT IS OK
+• CLIENTS WHO ARE PREGNANT, NURSING, OR TRYING TO BECOME PREGNANT SHOULD AVOID HYBRID BROW TINT - REGULAR BROW TINT IS OK

 • Skin conditions (such as eczema, psoriasis, active breakouts, etc) on or near the brows.